Commercial and Institutional Remodel or Change of Use

 - If the expansion or change of use is deemed to have a higher water demand then the existing development, the difference in water demand for expansion will determine the Water Demand Offset requirement.
-Sign the “New Water Service Applicant Agreement” and get on the waiting list to purchase Water Demand Offset credits
+Sign the “New Water Service Applicant Agreement” and pay a 10% deposit of your total WDO requirement.

-- Get a Conditional Will Serve approval for your project.
+- Get a Conditional Will Serve approval for your project and obtain development permits.

 - Complete the indoor and outdoor Water Use Efficiency (WUE) requirements.

 - Get an Unconditional Will Serve approval for your project.

 - Once an "Unconditional Will Serve is approved, applicant shall pay all remaining fees (if a new meter is required, refer to the fees below)

 - Applicant can proceed with the expansion project.
 If a new service is required, applicant must hire a contractor to install the new service and follow the Applicant Installed Service Guidelines.
 Staff may review project after completion to ensure that Water Use Efficiency Requirements and Go Green building measures (if applicable) were met.

 Please refer to the process flow diagram for Minor Land Divisions, Subdivisions, Multiple Unit, Commercial, Industrial, or Institutional Developments.
 Click on Image to open up a larger .pdf.